mit-rss/localization/README.md

 | grade for parts A-E (out of 10, up to 12/10 with extra credit) | 40% |

 -   **Part A - (Writing Assignment)** Understand the motion and sensor model.
--   **Part B - (Programming Assignment)** Develop and test the particle filter algorithm in 2D racecar simulation environment, upload solution to gradescope for autograder evaluation.
+-   **Part B - (Programming Assignment)** Develop and test the particle filter algorithm in 2D racecar simulation environment.
 -   **Part C - (Localization)** Adapt your solution from part B to work in your car and conduct experimental analysis for your report and briefing.
 -   *Part D - (OPTIONAL: Extra Credit) Derive the Bayes' Filter presented in Lecture 10.*
 -   *Part E - (OPTIONAL: Extra Credit) From localization to SLAM: coming soon!
 Note that Part E will be released Friday, March 21st*